Special Purpose vehicles

 Yes.
 The only SPVs exempt from roadworthiness testing are those used by An Garda Síochána and the Defence Forces.

 You will need to contact Revenue who is responsible for vehicle registration in Ireland.

 A vehicle with more than 8 passengers is required to have a first aid kit.

 An ambulance has EU body type code SC and is defined as ‘a vehicle of category M intended for the transport of sick or injured persons and having special equipment for such purpose’.
-The patient compartment must comply with the technical requirements of Standard EN 1789:2007 which specifies the design, testing, performance, and equipping ambulances capable of transporting at least one person on a stretcher must adhere to.
+The patient compartment must comply with the technical requirements of Standard EN 1789:2020 which specifies the requirements for design, testing, performance, and equipping of road ambulances capable of transporting at least one person on a stretcher.